 Shaping the Pizza

-On a floured board, using either a rolling pin or your hands, press the dough into a circle, rotating the disk as you work your way from the middle out.
+- On a floured board, using either a rolling pin or your hands, press the dough into a circle, rotating the disk as you work your way from the middle out.
 When it's about 6-8" in diameter, pick up the dough and rest it on your knuckles and slowly stretch the dough working your way in a circle.
-Watch this video for an easy tutorial.
+Here is an easy tutorial on how to stretch pizza dough.

 - If only making one pizza, save the other for another time by spraying a piece of plastic wrap with cooking spray and wrapping it up.
 Place in a labeled ziploc bag and freeze for up to 3 months.